MariaRosenholm/MariaRosenholm/README.md

 # Lovely to have you here!

-## Here you can find my Business College Helsinki and Metropolia University of Applied Sciences studies projects, hachathon projects and my own projects.
+## Here you can find my Business College Helsinki and Metropolia University of Applied Sciences studies projects, hackathon projects and my own projects.

 I have taken two courses from Metropolia University of Applied Sciences on **Java** and **C#**.